For partners subscribed to Select or Enterprise plans.

 - From the More Options menu, click Connectors.

-- Scroll through the list and at the Incoming Webhook connector, click Configure.
+- Look through the list and at the Incoming Webhook connector, click Configure.

 - Give the webhook a name and a custom icon, and click Create.